Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 Recent Trends

-In 2024-2025 FY, many Non-Banking Financial Companies (NBFCs) like Bajaj Finance issued NCDs offering 8-9% interest, attracting retail investors.
-However, new SEBI rules are making it harder for smaller NBFCs to issue NCDs, which may reduce investors' options.
+In the 2024-2025 FY, many Non-Banking Financial Companies (NBFCs) issued NCDs offering interest rates of 8-9%, attracting retail investors.
+However, new SEBI rules are making it harder for smaller NBFCs to issue NCDs, potentially reducing investors' options.

 Costs to Know